tuhrig/tuhrig.github.io/_posts/2024/2024-05-01-bye-bye-bringmeister.md

 Bringmeister has always been a losing business (as many other online grocery delivery services, too).
 You need to invest a lot of money in order to get this kind of business started.
 And we actually did!
-Because over the years, Bringmeister managed to get a positive contribution margin 1.
+Over the years, Bringmeister managed to get a positive contribution margin 1.
 But the scaling was missing.
-We never managed to get a foot into any new city or location.
+We never managed to get a foot into any new city or location besides of Berlin and Munich.
-EDEKA didn't push it because of the competition with the local stores, Rockaway Capital didn't push it because there was no genuine interest, and Rohlik just wanted to get rid of a competitioner.
+EDEKA didn't push it because of the competition with their local stores, Rockaway Capital didn't push it because there was no genuine interest, and Rohlik just wanted to get rid of a competitioner.
 After so many missed chances, it was time for a market consolidation.

 ## Our success